Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Once you’ve interviewed your relatives, combed your family archives and grounded yourself in your heritage, tap the vast resources of your local FamilySearch Center.
 These centers — more than 3,400 across the country and around the globe — let you access the records on more than 2 billion people at the Church of Jesus Christ of Latter-day Saints’ FamilySearch Library in Salt Lake City.
 You can also search many of these records on FamilySearch.org.

 2. Retrace immigrants’ routes

 Next you need to try to find the link between your Scandinavian-American ancestors and your roots across the Atlantic.
 Leif Ericson’s crew aside, the first Scandinavian immigrants to America were Swedes (and some Finns) who established a colony in Delaware in 1638, not long after the Pilgrims landed at Plymouth Rock; “New Sweden” was lost to the Dutch in 1655, however.
-Norwegians began emigrating in 1825, and this year the port city of Stavanger, Norway, will commemorate that 175th anniversary (to learn more, see www.utvandrersenteret.no/).
+Norwegians began emigrating in 1825 and soon the Norway Emigrant Museum, will commemorate that 200th anniversary (to learn more, see https://utvandrermuseet.no/en/2025).